-As of September 30, 2023, we had cash and cash equivalents of \$35.4 million.
-We believe that this amount, together with the estimated net proceeds of approximately \$100.0 million from our IPO and subsequent partial exercise of the underwriters' 30-day option to purchase additional shares, will be sufficient to fund our operating expenses and capital requirements into the fourth quarter of 2025.
+As of December 31, 2023, we had cash and cash equivalents of \$121.5 million.
+Following the \$95.0 million of gross proceeds expected to be received upon the anticipated closing of our private placement equity financing in March 2024, we believe that our cash and cash equivalents will be sufficient to fund our operating expenses and capital requirements into 2027.
 This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
 Changes may occur beyond our control that would cause us to consume our available capital before that time, including changes in and progress of our development activities, acquisitions of additional product candidates, and changes in regulation.
 Our future capital requirements will depend on many factors, including: